temporalio/documentation/docs/filter-workflows.md

 ## Query Capabilities

-Query workflows by using a SQL-like where clause when [listing workflows from the CLI](/docs/tctl/#list-closed-or-open-workflow-executions) or using the list APIs ([Go](https://pkg.go.dev/go.temporal.io/sdk/client#Client), [Java](https://static.javadoc.io/com.uber.cadence/cadence-client/2.6.0/com/uber/cadence/WorkflowService.Iface.html#ListWorkflowExecutions-com.uber.cadence.ListWorkflowExecutionsRequest-)).
+Query workflows by using an SQL-like "Where" clause when [listing workflows from the CLI](/docs/tctl/#list-closed-or-open-workflow-executions) or using the list APIs.

 Note that you will only see workflows from one namespace when querying.